 Team accounts may be passed on without further consultation of the Administration.
 Here it should be noted that this is only allowed without any form of compensation.
 A sale for money or other services or products is prohibited.

 Companies, clubs, clans or businesses can be registered as an organization.
 This requires a registration of the team leader via support ticket and an approval of the Administration.
 Here, as much information as possible about the organization as well as the NLC account of a contact person must be provided.

 The Administration reserves the right to register teams independently as an organization.
 The contact person will then be determined and informed by the Administration.

 When the organization status is reached, the team account no longer belongs to the creator or the majority of the team, but to the organization.

-Transfer of slots, both within an organization and to another organization, is only possible in consultation with the Administration.
+Transfer of slots, both within an organization and to another organization, must be approved by the Administration.

 An organization may provide a maximum of one (1) team per group.
 The Starter Division is excluded from this restriction.
-Should a second team from an organization that fields a team in Division 1 qualify for the Division 1 playoffs, that team may not participate in the playoffs.
+If a second team from an organization that fields a team in Division 2 qualifyies for the Division 2 playoffs, that team may not participate in the playoffs.
 The next highest ranked teams from the same group will advance accordingly.

-The Administration reserves the right to apply rule 3.6.5 to teams that have not been registered as an organization but clearly belong to the same grouping.
+The Administration reserves the right to apply rule 3.6.5 to teams that have not been registered as an organization but clearly belong to the same organization.